leobessa/dynamo-autoscale/README.md

 writes for:  2.hours, less_than: "50%", min: 2, scale: { on: :consumed, by: 2 }
 ```

+You would put this ruleset in a file and then pass that file in as the first
+argument to `dynamo-autoscale` on the command line.

 The first two rules are designed to deal with spikes.
 They are saying that if
 the consumed capacity units is greater than %90 of the provisioned throughput
 for a single data point, scale the provisioned throughput up by the last
-consumed units multipled by two.
+consumed units multiplied by two.

 For example, if we had a provisioned reads of 100 and a consumed units of
 95 comes through, that will trigger that rule and the table will be scaled up to